Unique features of progressive web apps

 Features of a PWA

-Progressive web apps are web applications that are designed to look and feel like native mobile apps.
+Designing to resemble native mobile apps, progressive web apps actively provide the look and feel of seamless web applications.
 They offer a number of benefits over traditional web apps, including better performance, offline functionality, and increased engagement.

 Some of the key progressive web app features include: